 1. Find out what the interviewers perceive as their needs.

-2. Paraphrase that need to demonstrate your understanding of it and to get further clarification.
+2. Paraphrase that need to demonstrate your understanding of it and, if needed, to get further clarification.

-5. Outline the alternative strategies that were considered and analyze the advantages and disadvantages of each strategy.
+4. Outline alternative strategies that were considered and briefly analyze the advantages and disadvantages of each strategy.

-6. Identify the key lessons learned (the guiding principles) that are the basis of how you solve problems and make decisions.
+5. Summarize the key lessons learned, and the guiding principles that were the basis of how you solve problems and make decisions.

-As an interviewee, effectively and spontaneously applying this blueprint is not easily done.
-However, being aware that there is an actual blueprint and preparing yourself by practicing how you would use it, could be most impressive and seal the job for you.
+As an interviewee, effectively and spontaneously applying this blueprint is quite challenging.
+However, being aware that there is a blueprint and preparing yourself by practicing this process, is the best way to prepare yourself.
+A good coach can hone your ability to effectively respond to these questions.
+Your skillfulness in answering challenging questions will impress the interviewers and can seal the job for you.

 Dr. Larry Aronstein is an experienced career coach who assists school leaders and aspiring leaders through the interview process. www.larryaronstein.com